SashaCollins/WiseHub-Connect/README.md

 - go build -buildmode=plugin -o model/plugins/github/github.so model/plugins/github/Github.go

 # Run this Project
-To run this project you will need <strong>docker</strong> and <strong>docker-compose</strong> installed. clone this repository and run <strong>docker-compose up -d</strong>.
+To run this project you will need <strong>go, gcc and musl</strong> installed. clone this repository, build the plugins and run <strong>go build -o main && ./main</strong>.
 You will also need an reverse-proxy (nginx, apache,...) to host your WiseHub-Connect.